IDIR2626/Lettle_Lemon/README.md

 - **Order Placement:** Place an order for your favorite dishes.
 - **Order History:** Keep track of your previous orders.

-## Screenshots

-Include screenshots or GIFs of your app in action.
-You can create a separate folder in your repository for these images.

 ## Getting Started

 ### Prerequisites